CleverRaven/Cataclysm-DDA/doc/TESTING_YOUR_CHANGES.md

 With *Spawning > Spawn monster*, you can spawn an individual monster or an entire horde of them.
 This is very useful to test e.g monster faction and combat behavior.
 Unfortunately there is no way to spawn a monster group (`mongroup`) yet, as of writing.

+For more advanced playtesting, use loadouts from the Standard Combat Testing Mod (included in the Misc category of built-in mods) and document your results in the Testing section of your PR.

+Important test tips:
+ - A spawned and saved monster always stays the same, even if you change the underlying monster definition.
+Always use freshly spawned monsters!
+ - Evolution, growth, and reproduction happen on monster load, so the sequence of testing is: Spawn monster -> Teleport away to unload it -> Teleport back to load it and start the timers -> Teleport away -> Set time forward via the debug menu -> Teleport back.
+ - Activating Debug Mode's monster filter allows you to examine monsters using `x` and then `e` and get additional information.